uport-project/uport-connect/README.md

 npm install uport-connect
 ```

-First we will instantiate the uPort object, by default it is configured on the Rinkeby test network, reference docs for additional config arguments which can be passed.
+First we will instantiate the uPort object, by default it is configured on the Rinkeby test network, reference the docs for additional config arguments which can be passed.

 ```javascript
 import { Connect } from 'uport-connect'